Tuition fee and maintenance loans

 Tuition fee loans

-As a full-time undergraduate Home or EU student starting in September 2018, you can apply to borrow up to £9,250 for the 2018 to 2019 academic year.
+As a full-time undergraduate Home student starting in September 2021, you can apply to borrow up to £9,250 for the 2021 to 2022 academic year.

 Part-time students with a course intensity of 25% or more can apply to borrow up to £6,935, depending on your course fee.